Framstag/libosmscout/webpage/content/documentation/qt_qml_api.md

   <a href="/images/qt-place-mark.png"><img src="/images/qt-place-mark.png" width="460" alt="Place mark"/></a>

-#### Custom way
+#### Custom way, area or node

-This overlay type is used for displaying routing result, but it may be used for displaying custom way with any style defined in [stylesheet](/documentation/stylesheet/).
+This overlay type is used for displaying routing result for example, but it may be used for displaying any custom object with any style defined in [stylesheet](/documentation/stylesheet/).

 ```qml
 Map{